lucasvoncorvin/ASC-ODE/docs/example_mechsystems.md

 But as soon as we want to simulate many masses, springs, anchors, and constraints, the system becomes much larger.

-This section explains **how we extended the toolbox** to handle full mass–spring networks in 2D and 3D, including optional constraints.
+This section explains to handle full mass–spring networks in 2D and 3D, including optional constraints.

 ---